It's Fact-esque!

 Curriculum Vitae

-Research: I have completed my doctoral thesis from the University of Rochester under Professor Dan Watson; I studied the exchange between young stars and their birth clouds, in the form of infall (accretion disks, envelopes), and ejecta (outflows/jets).
-I am a Research Associate at the University of Texas at Austin, working primarily with Professor Neal Evans.
-Both my thesis project and new projects involve state-of-the-art data analysis using the most sensitive infrared space telescopes ever developed -- the Spitzer Space Telescope (NASA), and the Herschel Space Observatory (ESA).
-I am now the principal investigator of a project to observe dramatic flaring events in protostars.
+Research: I have completed my doctoral thesis from the University of Rochester under Professor Dan M. Watson; I studied the exchange between young stars and their birth clouds, in the form of infall (accretion disks, envelopes), and ejecta (outflows/jets).
+I was also a Research Associate at the University of Texas at Austin, working primarily with Professor Neal J. Evans, II.
+Both my thesis project and postdoctoral projects involve state-of-the-art data analysis using the most sensitive infrared space telescopes ever developed -- the Spitzer Space Telescope (NASA/IPAC), the Herschel Space Observatory (ESA), the Chandra X-ray Observatory (NASA/CXC), and the SOFIA Airborne Observatory (NASA/USRA).
+I am now the principal investigator of a quartet of projects to observe dramatic flaring events in protostars.
+I'm now the Project Scientist in the Office of Public Outreach at the Space Telescope Science Institute (STScI), who are in command of the Hubble and upcoming James Webb Space Telescopes (NASA/STScI)!

 Softball: I was a member of several intramural softball teams at Rochester, including Captain of the newly formed Quantum Fielders (my skills have improved considerably, at least while batting, since 2001...) -- and now a co-founder of the UT astronomy department softball team, the Ultra Deep Fielders!